 When you cancel, the following happens but can vary depending on what state you live in:

 - Because the car is registered in your name, your state DMV will assume you are driving it.
 So, you will typically have to surrender the plates, cancel your registration, or face fines.
 That’s a lot of hoops to jump through if you plan to start driving again reasonably soon, as you’ll also have to register it.

 - You’ll lose discounts you may have with your current insurance company, such as multi-car, bundle and if you’ve built up time toward safe driver discounts or loyalty discounts.

 - When you need to get coverage again, you’ll pay an average of 9% more because insurance companies frown upon a lapse in coverage.

 Working from home doesn’t mean that you’ll never need your car.
 If there were an emergency and you had to drive it, fines could be levied against you, and if you get into an accident, you may be held responsible for out-of-pocket damages.

 Keep in mind that not driving means truly, not driving at all.
-No quick trips to the store, no emergency drives to the ER, not even a one-mile drive down the road to the neighbor’s house.
+There were no quick trips to the store, no emergency drives to the ER, or even a one-mile drive down the road to the neighbor’s house.
 If you drop your car insurance, driving for any reason is illegal (unless you live in New Hampshire or Virginia) and incredibly risky.

 Instead of saving, you could end up paying

 Even if you are not driving at all, there are laws in many states that require a registered car to be insured.
-If you don’t live in one of those states, and you still think you won’t be driving, consider that comprehensive insurance would cover natural disasters, fire, and theft even if your car were just sitting in your driveway and not being driven.
+If you don’t live in one of those states and still think you won’t be driving, consider that comprehensive insurance would cover natural disasters, fire, and theft even if your car were sitting in your driveway and not being driven.

 Another critical thing to consider is if anyone else living in your home might drive your vehicle with or without your knowledge, you may still face fines for lack of insurance and costs for damages if the person is in an at-fault accident.